-A Corporate Peer Challenge was carried out in February 2021 and the Council continues to work towards a new organisation structure in 2022/23 but the structure as at 31st March 2022 is shown overleaf.
+A Corporate Peer Challenge was carried out in February 2021 and the Council adopted a new organisation structure during 2022/23 but the structure as at 31st March 2023 is shown overleaf.

-The Council's staffing establishment at the end of March 2022 comprised of 208.0 full time equivalent staff.
+The Council's staffing establishment at the end of March 2023 comprised of 209 full time equivalent staff.

-The 2021/22 Revenue Budget Process and Medium Term Position
+The 2022/23 Revenue Budget Process and Medium Term Position